 According to an SF Gate article by Tony Guerra, one of the most important determining factors to whether pool installation will work for you financially is by comparing it with other homes in your neighborhood:

 “A pool can be a difficult feature to account for adequately on a home appraisal.
 To get full value for your home and your pool, an appraiser must have other homes with pools in which to compare it.
-If there are no comparable homes with pools, appraisers only credit the seller 25 percent of the pool’s cost.
+If there are no comparable homes with pools, appraisers only credit the seller 25 percent of the pool’s cost (this is not the case of debt consolidation loan).
 Lastly, if your pool is in poor shape, it could decrease the appraised value of your home.”

 This works because for your appraiser to know how much your home is worth, he will have to run it through comparative market analysis.